 MeGUI

-MeGUI isn’t known to the community much, but it’s notable.
-It has one of the simplest UI to navigate and process the job.
+MeGUI isn’t known much to the community, but it’s notable.
+It has one of the simplest UIs for navigating and processing jobs.
 One needs to master the tools it provides, as it seems made for professionals only.

 But with the right knowledge, you can do the conversion (identifies the input automatically), and editing works.
 If hardware such as multi-core is provided, the process is even faster and smoother.